nvpro-samples/nvpro_core/nvvk/README.md

 buffers and their allocations in an opaque fashion to assist asynchronous transfers between device and host.

-The collection of such resources is represented by **nvvk::StagingID**.
+The collection of the transfer resources is represented by nvvk::StagingID.

-The necessary memory is sub-allocated and recycled in blocks internally.
+The necessary buffer space is sub-allocated and recycled in blocks internally.
+This way we avoid creating lots of small `VkBuffers` and avoid calling the Vulkan API at all.
+While Vulkan is more efficient than previous APIs, creating lots of objects for it, is still not good for overall performance.
+It will result into more cache misses and use more system memory over all.

 The default implementation will create one dedicated memory allocation per block.
 You can derive from this class and overload the virtual functions,